Go Back

 • Cut the beef into 1 ½ inch chunks and place it in large bowl

-• Roughly chop the garlic and onions and place it in the bowl
+• Roughly chop 2-3 garlic cloves and 1 onion and place it in the bowl

-• Slice the ginger and cut them into thick matchsticks and place it in the bowl
+• Cut a 2 inch piece of ginger and, cut them into thick matchsticks, and place them in the bowl

-• Add the five spice, fish sauce and cola in the bowl
+• Add the 2 teaspoons five spice powder, 1 teaspoon fish sauce and 1 can of cola in the bowl

-• Peel the kiwi and smash it with the fork, put the smashed kiwi in the bowl
+• Peel 1 kiwi and smash it with the fork, put the smashed kiwi in the bowl

 • Mix everything well and marinate it overnight in the fridge.
 If you're pressed for time, marinate it for at least 4 hours in room temperature.